educational-technology-collective/Ambient_Learning/README.md

 It should automatically direct you to a local page on your default browser.
 You can also copy the link into a browser you like.
 Then use the developer tool to choose your device you can test on web(iPhone 12 Pro is used for development)

 ## Run on Simulators
-If you want to run the app on Ios/Android Simulators, make sure you have the emulators/devices installed in your computer.
+If you want to run the app on Ios/Android Simulators, make sure you have the emulators/devices installed on your computer.
 Then, run the following commands:
 ```
 ionic capacitor run [ios/android]